 We’ve listed the newest statistics about cyberattacks, data breaches, and security trends that will help you stay updated.

-- Of all data breaches, 28% of victims are small businesses
+- 28% of data breaches involve small businesses

 Shocking Cybersecurity Stats During the Pandemic

 1. The reported cyber crimes increased by 300% during the pandemic.

 The FBI’s Internet Crime Complaint Center released a report that showed a substantial increase in the reported cybercrimes during the pandemic.
 To aggravate this, Google also shared a report showing a significant increase in pandemic-related phishing attacks over the platform.

 According to the FBI’s cybersecurity stats, the sudden spike of cyber-related risks could be traced to hackers, both domestic and international, who wanted to take advantage of the increasing web activities brought about by the pandemic.

 2. The impact of remote work on the average cost of a data breach reached $137,000.